MarcoEidinger/swift-package-dependencies-check/README.md

           isMutating: 'true'
 ```

-When setting `` then [SwiftPackageIndex/ReleaseNotes](https://github.com/SwiftPackageIndex/ReleaseNotes) is used to return release notes URLs for these updates.
+When setting `isMutating` the tool [SwiftPackageIndex/ReleaseNotes](https://github.com/SwiftPackageIndex/ReleaseNotes) is used to return release notes URLs for detected, necessary updates.

 A possible _workflow_ to periodically check for outdated dependencies and then create a pull request to update them: